-Between 1088 and 1092, a civil servant named Su Song built the first mechanical clock.
+The longer the handles of a wheelbarrow, the less force needed to lift the load mechanical clock.
 It told the time of day and tracked the heavenly bodies so that accurate horoscopes could be drawn.
 The clockwork was driven by the flow of water into the buckets on a waterwheel.
 As each bucket filled it tilted a lever, the next bucket advanced, and the wheel turned at a precise rate.
 The clockwork was housed in a large tower.
-In front, revolving figures appeared at windows to housed in a large tower.
 In front, revolving figures appeared at windows to chime the hours.
 An inside platform housed a celestial globe, and an armillary sphere for monitoring celestial objects sat on the roof.